Robinlovelace/open-gat/README.md

-transport network measures. **Movingpandas** is a Python package and QGIS plug-in for visualising a wide range of movement datasets, with a focus on trajectory data (Graser 2019). **momepy** is a Python package for measuring ‘urban morphology’, meaning the measurement and analysis of collections of geographic entities that constitute cities (Fleischmann 2019).
+transport network measures. **Movingpandas** is a Python package and QGIS plug-in for visualising a wide range of movement datasets, with a focus on trajectory data (Graser 2019). **momepy** is a Python package for measuring ‘urban morphology,’ meaning the measurement and analysis of collections of geographic entities that constitute cities (Fleischmann 2019).

-The other Python packages in Table <a href="#tab:open-tools">2</a> have broader (and to some extent overlapping) remits, aiming to support a range of transport planning objectives. **UrbanSim** and **UrbanAccess** are Python packages that are part of the [Urban Data Science Toolkit](https://github.com/UDST) project, with the former oriented towards statistical analysis of citywide transport systems and the latter focused on analyzing geographic transport network data from an accessibility perspective.
+The other Python packages in Table <a href="#tab:open-tools">4.1</a>
+have broader (and to some extent overlapping) remits, aiming to support a range of transport planning objectives. **UrbanSim** and **UrbanAccess** are Python packages that are part of the [Urban Data Science Toolkit](https://github.com/UDST) project, with the former oriented towards statistical analysis of citywide transport systems and the latter focused on analyzing geographic transport network data from an accessibility perspective.
 The documentation describing these tool highlights their ability to assist metropolitan planning organizations (MPOs) to prioritise investments that cost-effectively increase accessibility for those most in need (Blanchard and Waddell 2017).
 In